 This question reflects the importance Tuck, like many MBA programs, places on leadership.

+Have you chaired a fund raiser that raised a record amount of money?
 Have you inspired a troubled teen to apply himself academically?
-Have you chaired a fund raiser that raised a record amount of money?
-Have you captained a sports team that led your intra-mural or company league?
+Have you captained a sports team that led your company league?
 Have you been a team lead on a project that came in early and under budget?
 Are you head of a sales team?
 These could all be examples of leadership.
-How did you inspire your teammates to achieve?
-What did you learn from the experience.
+How did you motivate your teammates?
+What did you learn?

 The question asks you to reveal strengths and weaknesses.
 The first is fun and should be relatively easy.
-However we all cringe at the idea of revealing weaknesses, especially in a situation where you want to impress — like an MBA application.
+However we all cringe at the idea of revealing weaknesses, especially in a situation where you want to impress — like now.
 Nonetheless, resist that nasty impulse.
-Don’t reveal a phony weakness.
+Don’t even think about a phony weakness.
 The adcom will see right through it.
 Reveal a weakness that hopefully you can show yourself addressing in this leadership experience or through another later experience.
 Don’t dwell on the weakness, but do include it.

 4. Tuck seeks candidates of various backgrounds who can bring new perspectives to our community.
 How will your unique personal history, values, and/or life experiences contribute to the culture at Tuck?